Manoz/Hello-Cat---A-Messenger-Bot/README.md

 * [] Refactoring
 * ✅ Remove jshint > Try ESLint
+* ✅ Add a `help` command
+* ✅ Add an answer if the user send an image to the bot
 * [] Add more interactions
 * [] Add a real `postback` feature like "Another cat"